The information of Preventing with Experts' pipeline is only aimed at veterinary medical professionals.

 BRUCELLOSIS

-THE VACCINE OF CHOICE AGAINST BOVINE BRUCELLOSIS
+VACCINE OF CHOICE FOR BOVINE BRUCELLOSIS

 Manufactured in compliance with OIE and EU standards, B19 CZV OCULAR is the first anti-brucellosis vaccine registered for conjunctival administration to cattle.

 Moreover, B19 CZV OCULAR is safe enough even in adult cows, being the best prophylactic tool to control the disease in endemic areas through mass vaccination programs.
-When applied in young replacement heifers and combined with suitable diagnostic methods, it can be used successfully in test and slaughter-based eradication programs.
+When applied in young replacement heifers and combined with suitable diagnostic methods, it can be used successfully in test and slaughter eradication programs.

-EXPERT´S OPINION
+EXPERT OPINION ABOUT BRUCELLOSE

-Is the best prophylactic tool to control the disease in endemic areas through mass vaccination programs.
+The best prophylactic tool to control the disease in endemic areas through mass vaccination programs.

 PRECISE DOSE